Protein on GLP-1: How Much You Actually Need and Why It Matters

 How much protein do you need?

 Standard dietary guidelines recommend 0.8 g of protein per kg of body weight.
-But standard guidelines are set for sedentary adults in caloric balance - not for people in active weight loss on GLP-1 therapy.
+But standard guidelines are set for sedentary adults in caloric balance, not for people in active weight loss on GLP-1 therapy.

 The evidence-based recommendation during active weight loss is: